UniOfGreenwich/softwareproject_-team-1/README.md

 ### Use Case Diagrams
 ---

 A use case diagram, which shows how users interact with a system visually, is an essential tool in system design.
-It acts as a guide to help stakeholders communicate and direct the development process by helping to understand the functional needs of a system from the viewpoint of the user.(Srinam 2023)
+It acts as a guide to help stakeholders communicate and direct the development process by helping to understand the functional needs of a system from the viewpoint of the user (GeeksforGeeks, 2024).

 <div align=center>
 <br>